ceph/ceph/doc/radosgw/multisite.rst

 .. versionadded:: Jewel

-From Ceph release Jewel and beyond, you may configure each :term:`Ceph Object Gateway` to work in an active active zone configuration, allowing for writing to non-master zones.
+From Ceph release Jewel and beyond, you may configure each :term:`Ceph Object Gateway` to work in an active zone configuration, allowing for writing to non-master zones.
 Following are the basic terminologies that would be used:

 - **Zone**: A zone is *logical* grouping of one or more Ceph Object Gateway